Maxakalí language

-Maxakalí (Tikmũũn yĩy ax, Mãxakani yĩy ax) is a Maxakalían language spoken in four villages in Minas Gerais, Brazil, by more than 2,000 people.
+Maxakalí (Tikmũũn yĩy ax', Mãxakani yĩy ax) is a Maxakalían language spoken in four villages in Minas Gerais, Brazil, by more than 2,000 people.It is the primary language of the Maxakalí people.
+There is no known dialectal variation within Maxakalí.
+The language is characterized by a unique phonology, including vowel lowering and backing, and the absence of fricatives and nasals.
+Maxakalí typically follows a Subject-Object-Verb (SOV) word order, and verbs are inflected for mood.
+The Maxakalí lexicon includes verbal number, noun compounding, and lexical borrowings from Língua Geral varieties and Brazilian Portuguese.

 Dialects

 No dialectal differences are known.
 Extinct varieties such as Kapoxó, Kumanaxó, Makuní, Panháme, and the 19th century "Maxakalí", which were sometimes taken to be dialects of Maxakalí, are now generally considered to represent a distinct variety of the Maxakalían family, very close to Ritual Maxakalí.
 Curt Nimuendaju collected a wordlist of a variety known as Mašakarí/Monačóbm in 1939, which was shown by Araújo (1996) to be an early attestion of Maxakalí.

 Spoken Maxakalí is different from the variety used in the Maxakalí ritual songs, Ritual Maxakalí, though both are classified as Maxakalían languages.

-Distribution
+Geographical distribution

 Maxakalí was originally spoken in the Mucuri River, Itanhém River, and Jequitinhonha River areas.
 Today, Maxakalí is found in four main communities (aldeias) of Minas Gerais, with a total ethnic population of about 2,000: